hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 Using a static variable to trigger this similar to features being configured during testing was considered.
 This idea has been passed over because of the complexity of consensus in a pool and having each node in the pool turn on or off the static configuration at the same time.

 #### Dynamic Configuration via Config Ledger
-Our findings indicate that the config ledger is a preferable solution for nym self-certification configuration.
+Our findings indicate that the config ledger is a preferable solution for NYM self-certification configuration.
 To achieve this, we will need to add two handlers for the config ledger:

 A transaction for updating the config and a transaction for reading the state of the configuration.
-With a new variable stored in the config ledger, the nym transaction handler will be able to access the config ledger in determining if self certification should be enforced.
+With a new variable stored in the config ledger, the NYM transaction handler will be able to access the config ledger in determining if self certification should be enforced.

-If there is a bottleneck in accessing the config from the Patricia trie, we propose adding a flat “config cache” storage for a quick retrieval during nym transaction validation.
+If there is a bottleneck in accessing the config from the Patricia trie, we propose adding a flat “config cache” storage for a quick retrieval during NYM transaction validation.

 ### Storage of DID Doc Content